-2.1 The contractor shall submit all required documents to MoDOT electronically, except as described in section 2.2 of this provision.
-Documents to be submitted electronically include, but are not limited to, Change Orders, Request to Subcontract Work (C-220), Project Payrolls, Progress Schedules, Value Engineering proposals, Safety Plans, Quality Plans, Pre-Construction conference submittals, etc. All documents shall be submitted in standard pdf format, except when otherwise directed by the engineer.

-2.2 The Affidavit for Compliance with the Prevailing Wage Law and the Contractor's Affidavit Regarding Settlement of Claims (Form C-242) require a notarization and therefore, by law, must be submitted on paper.

-2.3 The engineer will submit project documents to the contractor via email or through other secure file sharing sites, except that the Contractor Performance Questionnaire will be submitted by certified mail.

-2.4 Documents that require multiple signatures, such as change orders, must include all required signatures on the original electronic document, without scanning.

-2.5 Project Payrolls from subcontractors shall be digitally signed by the subcontractor.
+- 2.1 The contractor shall submit all required documents to MoDOT electronically, except as described in Section 2.2 of this provision.
+Documents to be submitted electronically include, but are not limited to, Change Orders, Request to Subcontract Work (C-220), Project Payrolls, Progress Schedules, Value Engineering proposals, Safety Plans, Quality Plans, Pre-Construction conference submittals, etc. All documents shall be submitted in standard pdf format, except when otherwise directed by the engineer. - 2.2 The Affidavit for Compliance with the Prevailing Wage Law and the Contractor's Affidavit Regarding Settlement of Claims (Form C-242) require a notarization and therefore must be submitted on paper. - 2.3 The engineer will submit project documents to the contractor via email or through other secure file sharing sites. - 2.4 Documents that require multiple signatures, such as change orders, shall include all required signatures on the original electronic document, without scanning. - 2.5 Project Payrolls from subcontractors shall be electronically signed by the subcontractor.
 Payrolls shall be submitted as separate files per contractor per pay period.

-3.0 Digital Signature.
+3.0 Digital and Electronic Signatures.